 - AS 1742.11 Parking Controls, 1989, 1999 and 2016.
 Rob was the principal designer of Australia's standard symbol-based parking control signs, introduced in 1989.

 - AS 1742.5 Street Name Signs, 1997 and 2017.
-An under-rated standard that includes advice on sign design, legibility and positioning, as well as a specification for ordering.
+An under-rated standard that includes advice on sign design, legibility and positioning, as well as a specification for ordering these signs.

 - AS 1742.15 Direction Signs - the major 2019 update and revision.
 At Rob's instigation, this update contains much new information, including freeway-to-freeway interchange signing.